Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - A brief introduction of yourself and your qualifications

-Here’s an example how to write a resume:
+Here’s an example of how to write a resume

 Dear [Hiring Manager’s Name]

-I am writing to express my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced [Your profession], I believe I would be a great fit to be considered for this job.
+I am writing this letter to announce my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and experienced professional in [Your field] I believe that I’d be a great fit to be considered for this job.

 Thank you for taking the time to consider my application.
-I look forward to getting in touch with you.
+I am looking forward receiving your feedback.

 Sincerely,